 Joe Studwell

-Joe Studwell is a journalist and academic.
+Joe Studwell is a researcher and consultant.
 He is the Senior Visiting Fellow at the Overseas Development Institute in London, and holds a PhD in global business and development from the University of Cambridge.
 Previous titles include How Asia Works and The China Dream.

 Julie Summers